espressif/esp-idf/docs/en/security/flash-encryption.rst

   Flash Encryption Algorithm
   ^^^^^^^^^^^^^^^^^^^^^^^^^^

   - {IDF_TARGET_NAME} use the XTS-AES block cipher mode with 256 bit or 512 bit key size for flash encryption.

-  - XTS-AES is a block chiper mode specifically designed for disc encryption and addresses the weaknesses other potential modes (e.g. AES-CTR) have for this use case.
+  - XTS-AES is a block cipher mode specifically designed for disc encryption and addresses the weaknesses other potential modes (e.g. AES-CTR) have for this use case.
 A detailed description of the XTS-AES algorithm can be found in `IEEE Std 1619-2007 <https://ieeexplore.ieee.org/document/4493450>`_.

   - The flash encryption key is stored in one or two ``BLOCK_KEYN`` eFuses and, by default, is protected from further writes or software readout.